dxtrlbrtry/selenium-threads/README.md

 # Project description

 This project contains a test project, and a web api that serves as a data source for the tests.
+The test project is a Java based test framework using TestNG, implementing the Webdriver library that use Java's multithreading ability to execute tests in browsers in parallel.

 ## System requirements